szamani20/Cloud-SIEM/README.md

 ### Client Page Album

-The following are screenshots from different sections of the Customer Management Panel powered by the UI Microservice.
+The following are screenshots from different sections of the AWS Client Management Panel powered by the UI Microservice.

 #### Client Login Panel
 <div style="display: flex; overflow-x: auto; white-space: nowrap;">